 Fort Wayne, IN

-An anchor at this location is the LJC-designed and built Katherine Ward Burg Memorial Garden, a new .5-acre trailhead that is a crucial link in the Great Rivers Greenway Regional River Ring.
-It creates a unique place for St. Louisans’ to enjoy their riverfront.
+An anchor of this location is the LJC-designed and built Katherine Ward Burg Memorial Garden, a new .5-acre trailhead that is a crucial link in the Great Rivers Greenway Regional River Ring.
+It creates a unique place for St. Louisans to enjoy their riverfront.